 3. Digitization of Parliamentary Debates

-I am an ongoing collaborator to the Lipad project, which aims at the digitization of historical parliamentary records from the Canadian House of Commons.
+I am an ongoing collaborator to the Lipad project, which aims at the digitization and analysis of historical parliamentary records from the Canadian House of Commons.

 2018.
 "Understanding People's Choice When They Have Two Votes" (with André Blais, John Aldrich and Thomas Gschwend).
 Journal of Elections, Public Opinion and Parties.
 Published online on December 26, 2018. https://www.tandfonline.com/doi/full/10.1080/17457289.2018.1560301